bmuschko/gradle-cargo-plugin/README.md

 * `configFile`: The [configuration files](http://cargo.codehaus.org/Configuration+files+option) you want to add to your container's configuration.
 The `configFile` is a closure itself and requires you to provide the attributes `file` and `todir`.
 Multiple configuration file be defined by creating more than one `configFile` closure.
+* `rmiPort`: The port to use when communicating with this server, for example to start and stop it.

 Within `local` you can define properties for specific local containers.
 At the moment the following containers are supported defined by these closures: